 Summer: What was important to ancient Egyptians?

-Pupils who are secure will be able to: Identify where and when ancient civilisations first appeared.
-Ask historically valid questions about sources.
-Identify Ancient Egypt's location and its key geographical features. • Explain why the River Nile was important to ancient Egyptians. • Explain the significance of the Rosetta Stone. • Explain the importance of gods and goddesses to people in ancient Egypt. • Analyse mummification's connection to ancient Egyptian beliefs about the afterlife. • Decide what was important to people in ancient Egypt.
+- Identify where and when ancient civilisations first appeared. - Ask historically valid questions about sources. - Identify Ancient Egypt's location and its key geographical features. - Explain why the River Nile was important to ancient Egyptians. - Explain the significance of the Rosetta Stone. - Explain the importance of gods and goddesses to people in ancient Egypt. - Analyse mummification's connection to ancient Egyptian beliefs about the afterlife. - Decide what was important to people in ancient Egypt.

 Lesson 1: Where and when did the first civilisations appear?

 To develop questioning skills using sources about ancient civilisations.

-Lesson 2: Why was the River Nile so important to ancient Egyptians? • To explain the significance of the River Nile to ancient Egyptian civilisation.
-Lesson 3: How do we know so much about ancient Egyptians? • To evaluate the importance of ancient Egyptian hieroglyphics.
+Lesson 2: Why was the River Nile so important to ancient Egyptians?

+• To explain the significance of the River Nile to ancient Egyptian civilisation.

+Lesson 3: How do we know so much about ancient Egyptians?

+• To evaluate the importance of ancient Egyptian hieroglyphics.

-Lesson 4: What do sources suggest about religious beliefs in ancient Egypt? • To use a range of sources to explore the importance of gods and goddesses in ancient Egypt.
-Lesson 5: What did people in Ancient Egypt believe happened after death? • To investigate beliefs about the afterlife in Ancient Egypt.
-Lesson 6: Who ruled ancient Egypt and what happened to them when they died? • To evaluate continuity and change by identifying what happened to the pharaohs when they died.
+Lesson 4: What do sources suggest about religious beliefs in ancient Egypt?

+• To use a range of sources to explore the importance of gods and goddesses in ancient Egypt.

+Lesson 5: What did people in Ancient Egypt believe happened after death?

+• To investigate beliefs about the afterlife in Ancient Egypt.

+Lesson 6: Who ruled ancient Egypt and what happened to them when they died?

+• To evaluate continuity and change by identifying what happened to the pharaohs when they died.

-Autum n: How hard was it to invade & settle in Britain?
-Year 4 Pupils who are secure will be able to: • Explain how the Britons felt when the Romans left Britain.
-Suggest reasons for the Anglo-Saxon invasion of Britain.
-Name the key features of Anglo-Saxon settlements.
-Identify changes and continuities in settlements from prehistoric Britain.
-Make inferences about artefacts.
-Describe how Anglo-Saxon beliefs changed.
-Explain how missionaries spread Christianity. • Explain the threat the Vikings posed to the Anglo-Saxons.
-Identify the qualities needed to be a monarch in 1066.
+Autumn: How hard was it to invade & settle in Britain?

+- Explain how the Britons felt when the Romans left Britain. - Suggest reasons for the Anglo-Saxon invasion of Britain. - Name the key features of Anglo-Saxon settlements. - Identify changes and continuities in settlements from prehistoric Britain. - Make inferences about artefacts. - Describe how Anglo-Saxon beliefs changed. - Explain how missionaries spread Christianity. - Explain the threat the Vikings posed to the Anglo-Saxons. - Identify the qualities needed to be a monarch in 1066.

 Lesson 1: Who were the Anglo-Saxons and the Scots?

-To evaluate the causes and consequences of the Anglo-Saxon and Scot invasions of Britain.
+• To evaluate the causes and consequences of the Anglo-Saxon and Scot invasions of Britain.

 Lesson 2: What did Anglo-Saxon settlements look like?

-To identify change and continuity in Iron Age and Anglo-Saxon settlements Lesson 3: What does Sutton Hoo tell us about Anglo-Saxon life?
-To explore Anglo-Saxon beliefs by making inferences about Sutton Hoo.
+• To identify change and continuity in Iron Age and Anglo-Saxon settlements

+Lesson 3: What does Sutton Hoo tell us about Anglo-Saxon life?

-Lesson 4: How did Christianity arrive in Britain? • To identify how Christianity spread in Britain in the Anglo-Saxon period.
-Lesson 5: Was King Alfred really 'Great'? • To explore bias by evaluating sources about Alfred the Great.
-Lesson 6: How did Anglo-Saxon rule end? • To evaluate how and why Anglo-Saxon rule ended.
-Spring: How did the achievements of the ancient Maya impact Spring: How did the achievements of the ancient Maya impact their society and beyond? their society and beyond? their society and beyond?
-Pupils who are secure will be able to: their society and beyond?
-Pupils who are secure will be able to: • Sequence the key periods of the Ancient Maya civilisation. their society and beyond?
-Pupils who are secure will be able to: • Sequence the key periods of the Ancient Maya civilisation. • Identify periods that were happening in Britain at the same time. their society and beyond?
-Pupils who are secure will be able to: • Sequence the key periods of the Ancient Maya civilisation. • Identify periods that were happening in Britain at the same time. • Explain how the Ancient Maya settled in the rainforest and the challenges they faced.
-Image: Secure will be able to: • Sequence the key periods of the Ancient Maya civilisation. • Identify periods that were happening in Britain at the same time. • Explain how the Ancient Maya settled in the rainforest and the challenges they faced. • Describe Ancient Maya beliefs.
-Image: Secure will be able to: • Sequence the key periods of the Ancient Maya civilisation. • Identify periods that were happening in Britain at the same time. • Explain how the Ancient Maya settled in the rainforest and the challenges they faced. • Describe Ancient Maya beliefs. • Name the features of the Ancient Maya cities.
+• To explore Anglo-Saxon beliefs by making inferences about Sutton Hoo.

+Lesson 4: How did Christianity arrive in Britain?

+• To identify how Christianity spread in Britain in the Anglo-Saxon period.

+Lesson 5: Was King Alfred really 'Great'?

+To explore bias by evaluating sources about Alfred the Great.

+Lesson 6: How did Anglo-Saxon rule end?

+To evaluate how and why Anglo-Saxon rule ended.

+Spring: How did the achievements of the Ancient Maya impact their society and beyond?

+- Sequence the key periods of the Ancient Maya civilisation. - Identify periods that were happening in Britain at the same time. - Explain how the Ancient Maya settled in the rainforest and the challenges they faced. - Describe Ancient Maya beliefs. - Name the features of the Ancient Maya cities. - Make deductions about the Ancient Maya cities. - Evaluate the reasons for the decline of the Maya civilisation. - Understand the importance of archaeologists, archivists and historians in constructing our understanding of the past.